jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit06/team_project.md

 Wachsmuth, D. and Weisler, A. (2018) ‘Airbnb and the rent gap: Gentrification through the sharing economy’, Environment and Planning A: Economy and Space, 50(6), pp. 1147–1170.
 Available at: https://doi.org/10.1177/0308518X18778038

+## Reflection

+Working on the Airbnb NYC project was a great opportunity to apply the full data analysis process to a real-world dataset.
+Using data from Airbnb listings across New York City in 2019, our goal was to explore meaningful business questions and present insights in a way that could inform strategic decisions.
+One of the key parts of the project for me was leading the initial team coordination.
+I helped bring everyone together using email and direct messaging, and we eventually set up a WhatsApp group that made communication much easier.
+We held regular meetings on Monday evenings via Google Meet to accommodate everyone’s availability, especially since the timeline overlapped with both Ramadan and a vacation period for some team members.

+My main contributions were focused on the Exploratory Data Analysis (EDA) phase.
+I worked on cleaning and preparing the data, generating visualizations, and helping the team uncover key patterns that guided our analysis.
+One particularly interesting challenge was determining the best approach for outlier removal.
+We compared the Modified Z-Score method with the IQR (Interquartile Range) method to see which was more appropriate for our dataset.
+This comparison helped us better understand the impact of each method on the results and ensured our analysis was based on reliable data.

+Overall, this project gave me a stronger appreciation for how data science can drive business decisions, and it was also a rewarding experience to collaborate with others and navigate the practical challenges of working in a team setting.

 [Back to Machine Learning](/machine_learning/)